Critical Incident Stress Debriefing: What is a CISD?

 Emergency action plans, critical incident stress management, and critical incident stress debriefings are all key answers to these questions.

-What is Critical Incident Stress?
+What is Critical Incident Stress (CIS)?

 When workers experience an emergency or disaster, they may experience an acute stress reaction that will negatively impact their health and safety.
 Symptoms include fatigue, confusion, guilt, inability to rest, anxiety, depression, change in appetite, antisocial behavior, chills, chest pain, and impaired cognitive function.

 Some workers are more at risk for critical incident stress than others.
 First responders, for example, are regularly exposed to tragedy, death, serious injury, and threatening circumstances.
-That makes critical incident stress a regular occupational hazard.
+That makes critical incident stress a common occupational hazard.

 However, critical incident stress can happen within any occupation as a result of a workplace accident, near-miss, fire, natural disaster, or workplace violence.